9 Best VPN Services in 2023 — Our Experts Tested 300+ VPNs

 Of course, it’s not realistic to just stop using the internet altogether — but it is possible to mitigate these risks.
 That’s where a VPN comes in.
 On top of increasing your online security and ensuring your privacy, a VPN can help you do all kinds of other things, from streaming international TV shows and movies to sharing files via P2P networks.
 Here are some of the main reasons to use a VPN:

 - Encrypt your data to prevent cybercrime.
 VPNs use encryption to scramble your traffic so that no one can intercept and exploit it.
-Most of the best ones use AES 256-bit encryption, which is the same standard used by banks, governments, and militaries.
+The most secure VPNs use AES 256-bit encryption (the same standard used by governments, banks, and militaries) along with a trusted and regularly audited VPN protocol.

 - Hide your IP address to stay anonymous.
 When you connect to a VPN server, your IP address is hidden behind a different one — which means no one can use it to determine who you are or where you’re located.
-This might not sound important, but keeping this information private has huge benefits, from avoiding dynamic pricing to preventing cyberattacks.
+This can protect you from cyberattacks that attempt to target your home network, but it can also help you avoid paying extra for products and services based on your region.
+If staying private online is your top concern, we recommend using a privacy-focused VPN alongside the secure Tor browser.

 - Access content from around the world.
-Hiding your IP address has another benefit: You can choose the location of the one it’s masked with, which allows you to access geoblocked content that’s not available in your region.
-For example, a VPN allows you to watch all of the series and movies in every Netflix library around the world, instead of just the one for your country.
+Hiding your IP address has another benefit: you can choose the location of the one it’s masked with, which allows you to access geoblocked content that’s not available in your region.
+For example, a quality VPN for Netflix allows you to watch all of the series and movies in every regional library around the world, instead of just the one for your country.
+A VPN can also be used to access live sporting events, regardless of where you are located.

 - Torrent files without security risks.
 Torrenting, or P2P sharing, allows internet users to share files directly with one another.
 Unfortunately, some people abuse this for illegal or unethical purposes, which can make it unsafe.
 A VPN will protect you while torrenting to ensure that you don’t run any unnecessary risks.